-During 2020-21, the company provided exhibition management services for the Royal Air Force Museum in connection with our new permanent displays opened at both sites sharing the story of the Battle of Britain, and a related new art exhibition at our London site, 'In Air and Fire: War Artists, the Battle of Britain and the Blitz'.
+The Company provided exhibition management services for the Royal Air Force Museum in connection with our permanent displays opened at both sites sharing the story of the Battle of Britain.
+The Company also signed production agreeents with the Royal Air Force Museum for Bomber Command Exhibitions and Interwar Exhibitions at both sites and a touring Spitfire Exhibition.